yashmadan123/MCW-Enterprise-class-networking/README.md

+# Enterprise class networking

+Woodgrove Financial Services has been in business for over 75 years and is a well-known and respected name brand in the financial industry.
+They are historically risk-averse, and it has served them well, enabling them to weather several financial storms that closed the doors on similarly sized institutions.
+While Woodgrove started in the United States, around 20 years ago, they branched out into the international arena by acquiring a bank headquartered in Mexico City.
+Today, they have 224 branches in the United States and 64 in Mexico.

+Woodgrove is committed to migrating to Microsoft Azure with the goal of modernizing their infrastructure and wants to start with designing an enterprise class network.

-# Abstract
+## Abstract

-## Workshop
+### Workshop

-Students will learn how to setup and configure a Virtual Network with Subnets in Azure.
-Students will also learn how to secure the Virtual Network with Firewall rules and route tables.
-Additionally, students will set up access to the Virtual Network with a \"jump box\" and a Site-to-Site VPN connection.
+In this workshop, you will learn how to setup and configure a virtual Network with subnets in Azure.
+You will also learn how to secure the virtual network with by deploying a network virtual appliance and configure firewall rules and route tables.
+Additionally, you will set up access to the virtual network with a jump box and a site-to-site VPN connection.

-Attendees will be better able to plan and design Virtual Networks in Azure with multiple subnets to filter and control network traffic.
+You will be better able to plan and design virtual networks in Azure with multiple subnets to filter and control network traffic.
 In addition,

 -   Create a Virtual Network and provision subnets